 Vertical Federated Learning (VFL): a federated learning technique without exchanging/sharing local data set, wherein the local data set in different VFL Participant for local model training have different feature spaces for the same samples (e.g. UE IDs).

-Editor's note: Whether different feature space required for VFL is FFS.

-Label: A label is the property of interest that is to be learned in supervised machine learning.
+Label: A label is the training objective in supervised machine learning.

-VFL Server: An NF that discovers and selects VFL clients, and coordinates the VFL process.

-NOTE 1: The VFL server may have role of VFL Active Participant during VFL training.

-VFL Client: An NF that plays the role of the passive participant in a training process.

-Editor's note: Whether the definition of VFL Client can be extended to play a role in inference is FFS.

 VFL Active Participant: An NF with labels for a VFL training task that may have related input data.

 VFL Passive Participant: A VFL client with access to the required input data without the required labels for a VFL training task.
 There can be multiple passive participants in VFL.

-Editor's note: Terms may be added, deleted or modified during conclusion discussions.
+NOTE 1: It will be determined in the normative phase whether definitions of VFL Active Participant and VFL passive participant are required in normative specs.

+VFL Server: In VFL training process, the VFL server is an NF, i.e., NWDAF or AF, integrating all the local training results and computing gradient information or loss information for the local ML model update.
+It also coordinates the VFL training process by discovering and selecting VFL clients.
+In VFL inference process, The VFL server aggregates local inference results from VFL clients to generate the final VFL inference result and sends the final VFL inference result to the VFL inference consumer.

+NOTE 2: It will be determined in the normative phase whether a separation into VFL training server and VFL inference server is required.

+VFL Client: An NF, i.e., NWDAF or AF, which holds the local dataset and performs local training and inference.
+There can be multiple VFL Clients in VFL training and inference.
+The VFL client does not have label.

-Editor's note: During the conclusions discussion, it will be decided whether both the VFL server / VFL client and the VFL active participant / passive participant terminology is required.
+NOTE 3: It will be determined in the normative phase whether a separation into VFL training client and VFL inference client is required.

-VFL Active Participant: An NF with labels for a VFL training task that may have related input data.

 * * * * End of changes * * * *